LielVaknin/OOP-Project-Pokemon-Game/README.md

-The class includes a set of operations applicable on the graph g - initialization of graph g with a given graph, a getGraph method, a deep copy method, a method which uses the [DFS algorithm](https://en.wikipedia.org/wiki/Depth-first_search) for the implementation of method which checks if the graph is connected or not, finding the shortest path in the graph between a given source and destination and a method for finding its length - using  [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) and a method which saves this graph to a given file name and a method which loads a graph to this graph algorithm (using JSON format and gson library).
+The class includes a set of operations applicable on the graph g - initialization of graph g with a given graph, a getGraph method, a deep copy method, a method which uses the [DFS algorithm](https://en.wikipedia.org/wiki/Depth-first_search) for the implementation of method which checks if the graph is connected or not, finding the shortest path in the graph between a given source and destination and a method for finding its length - using  [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), a method which saves this graph to a given file name and a method which loads a graph to this graph algorithm (using JSON format and gson library).